GTHLIMA/demo-repo/README.md

 # demo-repo
-Learning how ://github.com/GTHLIMA/demo-repo.gitto use git and github
+Learning how to use git and github

 first commit